 Important Update Regarding Emergency Services

-Beginning October 29, 2020 Rose Veterinary Hospital will be adjusting the way we handle after-hours emergencies for our clients.
-As always, we appreciate your understanding and we look forward to continuing to offering the best veterinary care for our valued clients.
+Beginning July 10, 2023 Rose Veterinary Hospital will be adjusting the way we handle after-hours emergencies for our existing clients.
+As always, we appreciate your understanding and we look forward to continuing to offer the best veterinary care for our valued clients.
 Unfortunately in this climate of rural and mixed animal veterinarian shortages we are unable to maintain staffing to provide emergency coverage 24/7.

 Please note the following changes: